AirtestProject/Airtest/airtest/core/android/stf_libs/minicap-shared/README.md

 * [docker](https://www.docker.com/)
 * [SSH](http://www.openssh.com/)
 * A user account with SSH public key authentication and sudo-less access to docker
-* Approximately 20GB of disk space per checked out branch, and approximately 60GB for a full mirror.
+* Depending on the SDK version, 25-60GB of disk space per built branch, and approximately 120GB for a full mirror.
 We'll get to the branches later.
-We recommend a 512GB SSD, possibly more if you wish to compile other things as well (i.e. not just minicap).
+We recommend a 1TB SSD, possibly more if you wish to compile other things as well (i.e. not just minicap).
+With branch and mirror sizes ever growing, 512GB will soon not be enough, so don't bother if you want to keep everything on one disk.

 You'll also need [rsync](https://rsync.samba.org/) and [SSH](http://www.openssh.com/) properly set up on your development machine.